Xunnamius/black-flag/docs/modules/index.md

 Command auto-discovery will occur at `commandModulePath`, if defined;
 otherwise, command auto-discovery is disabled.

+If no commands are loaded, Black Flag will enter a "safe mode" fail state in which a partially-initialized yargs instance is returned for `PreExecutionContext::program`.
+Outside of a testing environment, it is not ideal to run Black Flag in this way.

 **This function throws whenever an exception occurs** (including exceptions representing a graceful exit), making it not ideal as an entry point for a